Gyromorphs: a new class of functional disordered materials

 \textit{Structure of gyromorphs --} At high $G$, although the point pattern appears isotropic at short length scales, gyromorphs still exhibit strong $G$-fold order at large length scales, as shown in Fig.~\ref{fig:Gyromorphs}.
 In Fig.~\ref{fig:Gyromorphs}$(a)$, we show a portion of an $N \sim 10^4$, $G=60$ gyromorph, highlighting in red the ``gear" with radius $R_G \approx G/K$~\cite{supp} onto which $60$-fold order is first achieved around an example point.
-Note that this is different from bond-orientational order~\cite{Steinhardt1983}, which describes nearest-neighbor ordering only; at high $G$, gyromorphs have no such order, unlike quasicrystals.
+Note that this is different from bond-orientational order~\cite{Steinhardt1983}, which describes nearest-neighbor ordering only; at high $G$, gyromorphs have no such order, unlike quasicrystals~\cite{supp}.
+The highlighted point in Fig.~\ref{fig:Gyromorphs}$(a)$ is arbitrary: by construction, gyromorphs are translation-invariant in the bulk.
 In Fig.~\ref{fig:Gyromorphs}$(b)$, we show the corresponding structure factor, highlighting a strong $60$-fold ring of peaks, that are intense enough to display a few echoes, and low-intensity regions around the peaks.
 In Fig.~\ref{fig:Gyromorphs}$(c)$, we show the central part of the corresponding pair correlation function $g(\bm{r})$.
-This function illustrates that each particle is surrounded by the gear of Fig.~\ref{fig:Gyromorphs}$(a)$, with the same orientation, at the smallest ring of neighbors capable of accommodating $G$-fold order~\cite{supp}.
+This function illustrates that each particle is, on average, surrounded by a gear with the same orientation at the smallest ring of neighbors capable of accommodating $G$-fold order~\cite{supp}, with stronger fluctuations along the radial direction than the orthoradial direction around the gear.
 Additionally, it reveals that, at shorter distances, the local neighborhoods are perfectly isotropic.
 The short-range ``disorder'' is highlighted in Fig.~\ref{fig:Gyromorphs}$(d)$ by the radial plots of $S(k)$ (top) and $g(r)$ (bottom).
 While $S$ is peaked at $K$ and shows a few nearby echoes, it eventually decays to $1$ at larger $k$, indicating the absence of short-range order.
 Similarly, $g$ is notably less peaked than that of (quasi)crystalline structures, exhibiting no visible feature at $R_G$, and decaying with increasing distance.
 Overall, Fig.~\ref{fig:Gyromorphs} highlights that $S-1$ is essentially just a $G$-fold ring of Dirac deltas, so that the $g(r)$ is well approximated by a sum of cosines akin to ``kaleidoscopic'' optical fields obtained by holographic techniques~\cite{Chen2011,Tuan2023}.
 In contrast, quasicrystals display rings of peaked $g$ corresponding to a discrete set of allowed neighbor positions~\cite{deBruijn1981,deBruijn1986}, so that $S$ is well approximated by a sum of cosines at high $G$.
-This ``Fourier duality'' between gyromorphs and quasicrystals is illustrated in Appendix.
+This ``Fourier duality'' between gyromorphs and quasicrystals is illustrated in SM~\cite{supp}.